UPenn-CIT599/final-project-team-86-flat-price-analyzer/README.md

 1) Go to Releases
 2) Download MyProperty.jar into your main user folder
 3) Go into command line to run the jar file

+* Disclaimer: The .jar file might take a while to launch.
+Please be patient! :)

 ```sh
 java -jar MyProperty.jar
 ```